 Plant Protection from Heat & Sun

-So once watered the only other way to protect roses from heat is to provide shade and to mulch.
-Shade can be partial from other plants or trees or a simple temporary use of umbrellas or shade cloth erected to keep some of the sun off the plants.
+Once watered, the only other way to protect roses from heat is to provide shade and mulch.
+Shade can be partial from other plants or nearby trees or the temporary use of shade umbrellas or cloth to keep the sun off the plants.

 Mulching the garden will help keep moisture in the soil and keep it cooler.
-Check the rose bushes to see if radiant heat is being reflected from walls or any other structures nearby that may increase the heat especially metal.
-As an example this English garden pictured below if it was a garden in Australia with our high temperatures this year, the stone, brick or concrete wall could increase the temperature enough to burn the plants.
-Likewise, if you have metal solid fences or gates, metal struts or frames that touch the rose plants the high temperatures will make them very hot and can burn the plants easily.
+Check the rose bushes to see if radiant heat is being reflected from walls or any other structures nearby that may increase the heat, especially metal.
+For example, this English garden pictured below if it was a garden in Australia with our high temperatures this year, the stone, brick or concrete wall could increase the temperature enough to burn the plants.
+Likewise, if you have metal solid fences or gates, metal struts or frames that touch the rose plants, the high temperatures will make them very hot and can burn the plants easily.
 Food for thought and worth checking.
-Good luck gardening for the rest of summer and I hope all your plants survive.
+Good luck gardening for the rest of the summer and I hope all your plants survive.